 f) Watering.
 Lawns will normally require watering during dry months.
-It is essential to ensure grass is watered before grass turns brown.
+It is essential to keep lawns moist and watered before grass turns brown.
 Provision should be made to enable watering of all areas.
 All cost by agreement.

 During periods when lawns are not cut leaves should be collected.